 72 beyond the scope of these Guidelines.
-These Guidelines are not intended for psychologists functioning
+These Guidelines are not intended for psychologists functioning either in a consultant role or as a non-evaluating investigator in child custody litigation.
+Child protection

 They appear to be striving to separate the activities of child custody evaluators from useful and productive evaluations, contending that child custody evaluations do something different, i.e., they are long and unfocused evaluations.